I am always looking for new ideas for my personal Christmas cards.

 Time has sped by and yet it has been a process over many months, and years of work before that, to finally get a collection launched.

-Presentation is fun, choosing labels, wooden heart gift tags, string, natural colours, and then seeing them stacked in willow trugs in my studio.
+Presentation is fun, choosing labels, wooden heart gift tags, string, natural colours, and then seeing them neatly stacked in willow trugs, waiting to go.

 Enjoy your beautiful home.